christinelee-nyt/de-octopus-media-api-docs/Octopus_twitter-api-docs.md

 ```

 Click into the dev branch you created on Octopus github repo UI, then click on the pull request button:

+_Refer to this pull request link submitted on May 29 - https://github.com/nytimes/de-octopus/pull/138_

 ![[Screen Shot 2020-05-26 at 2.45.11 PM.png]]

 Submit the pull request: